ReScience/ReScience-submission/article/Name-YEAR.md

 If relevevant in your domain, you should also provide a new standardized description of the work.

-The formulas used in this paper to show the difficulty of detecting natural enemies as regulating factors are the same that were used in the original paper (Hassell, 1985).
+The formulas used in this paper to show the difficulty of detecting natural enemies as regulating factors are the same that were used in the original paper of @Hassell85 .
 First of all, the equation of the host population dynamics is given as

 $$ N(*t+1*) = F * N(*t*) * f(*Nt,Pt*) * D $$ {#eq:1}